Inflectra/spira-documentation/docs/Spira-User-Manual/Inflectra-Ai-In-Spira.md

 - Any existing requirement steps
 - Names of the parent, grandparent, and so on, of the requirement (its hierarchy)
 - The product name of the product the requirement is in

+!!! info "*EARS Analysis"

+    EARS stands for "the Easy Approach to Requirements Syntax", which you can learn more about [here]()

 ### Test Case details page
 From the test case details page you can generate the following content: